Your current browser seems to be outdated. This means that some features of the website are not available. Please update your browser.

 Senior Seminar in Philosophy - The Philosophy of Richard Rorty (2025/2026: Semester 1 – Fall)

-- After completing this course students have in depth knowledge of a specific theme or author in philosophy (Assessment: essays and/or exam, reading, attendance, discussions in class).
+- demonstrate depth knowledge of a specific theme or author in philosophy

-- After completing this course students are able to write, with supervision, a sophisticated (by undergrad standards) essay on the theme or author of the course.
-(Assessment: essays).
+- write, with supervision, a sophisticated (by undergrad standards) essay on the theme or author of the course.

-- Main goal: After completing this course students are able to do independent research on a specialized topic in philosophy.
-(Assessment: essays).
+- Main goal: do independent research on a specialized topic in philosophy.

 Relationship between assessment and learning goals: